tmenguy/ha-solcast-solar/TEMPLATES.md

 {{ state_attr('sensor.solcast_pv_forecast_forecast_today', 'estimate10') | float(0) }}
 ```

 The conversion to float (with a default value of zero) is not strictly required.
 So what does that bit do?
 If the `state_attr()` result is null, or not a number then zero will be used.
+If the `| float(0)` were absent then an error would be logged should the attribute not exist.

 **Scenario**:  Again, sensors use `forecast` 50%, and you want to show the 10% estimate of just one Solcast site, identified by its resource ID.